 The story comes from Lake O'Hara, one of the stunningly beautiful parts of the Canadian Rockies.
 If you wish to visit this environmentally sensitive area, you have to call three months ahead and be lucky enough to get a camping permit.
 It's definitely worth it!

 The other opportunity to try your luck comes when you arrive at Lake O'Hara.
 The local mountain hut by the lake sells an infamous carrot cake that everyone talks about.
 We were out of luck because the carrot cake sold out every single day before we returned from our morning hike.
-So here I am, back in Vancouver, thinking about Lake O'Hara carrot cakes and channeling my unfulfilled cravings into an article about dogs and carrots and the most common question: Are carrots good for dogs?
+So here I am, back in Vancouver, thinking about Lake O'Hara carrot cakes and channeling my unfulfilled cravings into an article about dogs and carrots and the most common question: Can dogs eat carrots?

 Nature's take on carrots and dogs

 Every time I'm faced with a dietary question, the first thing I do is look at what nature does.
 Looking at the evolution of dogs, the period of connecting and living with humans is relatively short.

 Coyotes have been around for 10 to 24 million years and wolves about 10 million.
 Domesticated dogs started to appear about 30,000 years ago and only have a .2 percent DNA difference from wolves.

 Canine internal organs are identical to wolves and no histologist (histo-pathologist) could tell them apart.
 So, considering carrots aren't a regular part of a wolves' diet, they are unlikely to be a species-appropriate food for dogs.

 I can already hear some people objecting: 'that is all nice, but my dog loves carrots!'